Yooniii/Track-Explorer/README.md

 After running the app, you should see a sidebar on the right with the option to get track or artist recommendations.
 Simply enter the name of the artist/track you want to find similar music to, and the app will display the recommendations on the screen.

+Note: The ability to save songs and generate a new playlist on Spotify is still being developed.

+# Example
 <div align="center">
 <img width="510" height="550" alt="artists_img" src="https://github.com/Yooniii/Track-Explorer/assets/111259968/7c966ccb-b12d-4b10-a785-3be244b0b0d0">
 </div>

-Note: The ability to save songs and generate a new playlist on Spotify is still being developed.

 # Deployment
 Streamlit link: https://track-explorer-kb5mvrkyccgpxwqxdyx7xn.streamlit.app/